Tarpra/RAG_Based_ChatBOT/README.md

-# RAG Chatbot – Chat with Your Documents
+# RAG Chatbot – Chat with your Documents

 This is a Streamlit-based RAG (Retrieval-Augmented Generation) chatbot built using **LangChain** and **OpenAI**.
 You can upload a **PDF** or **TXT** document and then ask questions based on its content.
 The app splits the document into chunks, creates embeddings using OpenAI, stores them in a **FAISS** vector store, and uses a chat model to answer your questions.